Economics

 ECON 680 Applied Economics and Data Analysis with R (Units: 3)

-ECON 600/ECON 800 is a paired course offering.
+(ECON 600/ECON 800 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)

 ECON 690GW Senior Seminar: Economic Inquiry and Analysis - GWAR (Units: 3)

-Prerequisites: Upper-division standing; GE Area A2; ECON 301, ECON 302, and ECON 312; or consent of the instructor.
+Prerequisites: Upper-division standing; GE Area A2; ECON 301*, ECON 302*, and ECON 312*; or permission of the instructor.

 Course Attributes: